 A template for the cover letter can be consulted here:

-To complete the documentation, the letters signed by authors may be scanned and e-mailed in pdf format or faxed to the following number: 915221313.
+To complete the documentation, the letters signed by authors may be filled or scanned and e-mailed in pdf format to email@example.com.

 The first page or title page must include the following information in this order: Complete title of the work, full names of the authors (optionally academic qualifications), and affiliation.